MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/quickstart.md

 Buying items out of the Catalog is supported, but it's not how most games structure their purchases.
 Whether you're making an idle clicker, an RPG, an FPS, or an endless runner, you probably have vendors in your game where players can buy weapons, armor, or running shoes.
 Our solution for this is Stores, a subset of your catalog with prices you can override.
 Stores also enable sale prices, price overrides for segments, and some amazing functionality in PlayStream (we'll get to that later).

-First, add some Items to sell in your Catalog:
+First, add some Items to sell in your catalog:

-1. Go to economy and select catalogs.
+1. Go to Economy and select Catalogs.
-2. Select your "main" catalog.
+2. Select your "main" Catalog.
-3. Click New item a few times and create some items:
+3. Click New Item a few times and create some Items:
     "apricot" with "GD" cost of 4
     "pear" with "GD" cost of 3
     "grape" with no "GD" cost (don't select any prices)
-    TIP: You don't have to assign a virtual currency price to items in the catalog for them to appear in a Store.
+    TIP: You don't have to assign a Virtual Currency price to Items in the Catalog for them to appear in a Store.

 You should now have a few items with prices.
 Let's create a Store to sell them to the player.